Kourtney Kardashian Kicks Scott Disick Out Of Their Home, Kris Jenner Weighs In?

 “Scott told Kris that he thinks she is pathetic and that she is more concerned with the show than she is with [Kourtney Kardashian] and his relationship.”

-To see more of Kourtney Kardashian and her family, including Scott Disick, tune into Keeping Up With the Kardashians Season 13, which premieres on the E!
-Network next month.
+To see more of Kourtney Kardashian and her family, including Scott Disick, tune into Keeping Up with the Kardashians Season 13, which premieres on the E! network next month.

 [Featured Image by Dimitrios Kambouris/Getty Images]